OldDognoob/Sprint-Challenge--JavaScript/README.md

   Mean that a function which belongs to the global scope, the value of 'this keyword of the that function will refer to global window.

   2.Implicit Binding
-  Can be valled also as "automatic binding" it means that 'this' keyword referes to the present project of the function.
+  Can be called also as "automatic binding" it means that 'this' keyword referes to the present object of the function.

   3. Explicity Binding
   It means using the call or apply methods, the 'this' keyword has its explicity.